JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

                               .create();
 ```

-Additionally the default +MathContext+ can be configured with the +javamoney.properties+ located in your classpath:
+Additionally the default `MathContext` can be configured with the `javamoney.properties` located in your classpath:

-_Configuring the default +MathContext+ to be used for +Money+._
+_Configuring the default `MathContext` to be used for `Money`._
 ```properties
 org.javamoney.moneta.Money.defaults.mathContext=DECIMAL128
 ```

-Alternatively you also can configure the precision and +RoundingMode+ to be used:
+Alternatively you also can configure the precision and `RoundingMode` to be used:

-_Configuring the default +MathContext+ to be used for +Money+ (alternative)._
+_Configuring the default `MathContext` to be used for `Money` (alternative)._
 ```properties
 org.javamoney.moneta.Money.defaults.precision=DECIMAL128
 org.javamoney.moneta.Money.defaults.roundingMode=HALF_EVEN